 CHEOPS has a single scientific payload on a small satellite platform provided by Airbus Defence and Space.
 The payload is a single instrument: a 30 cm effective aperture reflecting telescope designed to observe individual stars.
-It is a fully cold redundant system (with the exception of the CCD and the CCD clock driver).
+It is a fully cold redundant system (except for the CCD and CCD clock driver).
 The total mass of the satellite (payload and platform) is 280 kg, the mass of the payload alone being 60 kg.
 The spacecraft will provide 60 W continuous power for the instrument operations.
 Figure 7 shows a view of the instrument integrated on the platform and Figure 8 a front and rear view of the instrument, with a cross-section of the instrument shown in Figure 12.